 Easy substitutes for lighter fluid to start your charcoal grill.
 From charcoal chimneys to newspapers, these alternatives will have your backyard grill going in no time.

 Lighting a charcoal grill can be tough work, and can be made all the harder if you don’t have any lighter fluid to hand.

-While I would always suggest trying to light your charcoal grill with something like a chimney starter, I accept that sometimes speed and convenience is of the essence.
+While I would always suggest trying to light your charcoal grill with something like a chimney starter, sometimes speed and convenience are of the essence.
 Which is why lighter fluid can be a great backup to have.

 If you don’t have one then I strongly recommend getting one.
 It’s one of the best investments you could make for your charcoal grill.

 If you’re unable to get a charcoal chimney then trusty old newspaper is a great (albeit not ideal) fallback option.